bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="addService"></a>
 ###How to add services to central
-Use the `central.addLocalServ(servInfo, callback)` method to create a local service to the central and register to the CC254X BNP.
+Use the `central.addLocalServ(servInfo, callback)` method to create a local service on the central and register it to the CC254X BNP.

-* The following table shows the details of each property within `servInfo`.
+* The following table shows the details of each property within the object `servInfo`.

     | Property  | Type   | Mandatory | Description                                          |
     |-----------|--------|-----------|------------------------------------------------------|